yuanbit/chat_app/README.md

 • Database using PostgreSQL

-• Sentiment Analysis using AYLIEN Text Analysis API
+• Sentiment Analysis using AYLIEN Text Analysis API: the emojis :), :(, or :| will be displayed at the end of each message depending on the detected emotion

 • Deployed using Heroku: https://flask-chat-yuan.herokuapp.com/